Buffalo shooting leaves neighborhood without a grocery store

 10 of24 Manny, 17, plays basketball near his house a few blocks from the Tops Friendly Market on Jefferson Avenue on Tuesday, May 17, 2022, in Buffalo, N.Y.
 As the only supermarket for miles, residents say Tops Friendly Market was a sort of community hub where they chatted with neighbors and caught up on each other’s lives.
 Joshua Bessex/AP Show More Show Less

-11 of24 A child scooters along Utica Street near the Tops Friendly Market on Tuesday, May 17, 2022, in Buffalo, N.Y.
-As the only supermarket for miles, residents say Tops Friendly Market was a sort of community hub where they chatted with neighbors and caught up on each other’s lives.
+11 of24 People walk and drive by Twin City Market, four blocks east of Tops Friendly Market, on Tuesday, May 17, 2022, in Buffalo, N.Y.
 Joshua Bessex/AP Show More Show Less 12 of24

-14 of24 Pastor Andre Kamoche, left, and Greg Jackson, with Rehoboth House of Prayer, help unload a truck of fresh produce to be given out to people affected by the Tops Friendly Market closure, Tuesday, May 17, 2022, in Buffalo, N.Y.
-Joshua Bessex/AP Show More Show Less 15 of24
+13 of24 A child scooters along Utica Street near the Tops Friendly Market on Tuesday, May 17, 2022, in Buffalo, N.Y.
+As the only supermarket for miles, residents say Tops Friendly Market was a sort of community hub where they chatted with neighbors and caught up on each other’s lives.
+Joshua Bessex/AP Show More Show Less

-16 of24 People walk dogs and bike near Cold Spring Market on Deli on Jefferson Avenue on Tuesday, May 17, 2022, in Buffalo, N.Y.
-After decades of neglect and decline, only a handful of stores are now along Jefferson Avenue.
+16 of24 Pastor Andre Kamoche, left, and Greg Jackson, with Rehoboth House of Prayer, help unload a truck of fresh produce to be given out to people affected by the Tops Friendly Market closure, Tuesday, May 17, 2022, in Buffalo, N.Y.
 Joshua Bessex/AP Show More Show Less

 17 of24 Houses along Riley Street near Tops Friendly Market are seen on Tuesday, May 17, 2022, in Buffalo, N.Y.
 As the only supermarket for miles, residents say Tops Friendly Market was a sort of community hub where they chatted with neighbors and caught up on each other’s lives.
 Joshua Bessex/AP Show More Show Less 18 of24